How to Use Write For Us Sections for Guest Posting & Backlinks

 But there was another nice bonus.

-SEO specialists started adding links to articles to get backlinks from the site where the guest post was published.
+SEO specialists started adding links to articles to get backlinks from the site where the article was published.
 What was the result?

 The sites that got the links started seeing an increase in referral traffic, better brand awareness, a positive shift in lead generation, better returns from content marketing, and higher search rankings.

 Soon, everyone else was doing the same thing.
-Today, 60% of blogs write between 1 to 5 guest posts every month as a way to get backlinks.
+Today, 60% of blogs write between 1 to 5 articles every month as a way to get backlinks.

-And up until now, the “Write for Us” technique is based on the same principles – you craft a really good post, publish it on a relevant site, and then add a link to your site.
+And up until now, such a technique is based on the same principles – you craft a really good post, publish it on a relevant site, and then add a link to your site.

 Sounds simple, right?